A Step-by-Step Guide to the Mortgage Underwriting Process

 Why Is the Underwriting Process Important?

-Meanwhile, this process benefits borrowers because it can prevent them from purchasing a house they can’t afford.
+The underwriting process for mortgage loans benefits borrowers because it can prevent them from purchasing a house they can’t afford.
 In addition, if you simply don’t earn enough to pay back the loan, the underwriter will deny your application, which can protect you from defaulting or going bankrupt when you can no longer afford your mortgage.

 What Is Evaluated During the Underwriting Process?